 REV. CHILTON FANNING DOWD [1888-1959]

 Google.books reveals the outline of Reverend Dowd’s clerical life.
 Born at Beloit, Wisconsin, in 1888, Dowd attended Nashotah Theological Seminary near Delafield.
-Nashotah is the “high church” training ground infused with Anglo-Catholic notions of ritual, whose graduates often outdo the Pope in pagentry.
+Nashotah is the “high church” training ground, infused with Anglo-Catholic notions of ritual, whose graduates often outdo the Pope in pageantry.
 After an initial assignment at Tomahawk, Wisconsin, Dowd had found a home in the Diocese of Fond du Lac, a notorious haven for popery, before venturing out-of-state to Iowa.
-He arrived in Agincourt at Thanksgiving 1928 and saw us through the Great Depression and World War II—hard times when many questioned the Will of God.
+He arrived in Agincourt at Thanksgiving 1928 and saw us through the Great Depression and World War II—hard times when the Will of God was less than obvious.

 Dowd married while he was here; to a niece of Franz Wasserman, another refugee from the rise of Fascist power in Austria.
 I didn’t know Ilsa Dowd, who died in 1948, but she was a friend of my mother, who claims Mrs D may have been the artist of this painting.

 My recollection of Father Dowd is that of a child; he was old, but everyone is old when you’re ten.
 I knew him as a Sunday School teacher during his retirement: kindly eyes that reassured; a gentle tenor voice paper-thin with age.
 His services—when the new priest was away or ill—were sumptuous and elegant, chanted and sung, dramatic without theatricality.
 He conducted our congregation, rather than led it.